WMKV

-WMKV (89.3 FM) is a radio station in Reading, Ohio, United States, a suburb of Cincinnati.
-It is the first FM educational public radio station to be licensed to a retirement community and also streams live via webcast.
+WMKV (89.3 FM) is a radio station in Reading, Ohio, a suburb of Cincinnati.
+It is the first FM educational public radio station to be licensed to a retirement community.
 Operating from the campus of Maple Knoll Village, WMKV broadcasts talk programs, classic shows from the old-time radio era, and features musical standards and big band music.
 The station also carries the audio of WKRC-TV's morning and evening news.
 The station's transmitter has an effective radiated power of 410 watts.